 - 2.21.
-All staff members at the academy will undergo training on a timely basis to ensure they are up-to-date with the relationship and sex education and health education programme.
+All staff members at the academy will undergo training on a timely basis to ensure they are up-to-date with the Relationship and Sex Education and Health Education programme.

 - 2.22.
 Training of staff will also be scheduled around any updated guidance on the programme and any new developments in content.

 - 2.23.
 The academy will ensure that teachers receive training on the best practice principles as outlined by the PSHE Association on creating a safe learning environment.
 To include:

 - Setting ground rules

 - Distancing the learning

 - The safe handling of questions

 - The protection of vulnerable learners

 - Signposting for further help and support

 - 2.24.
-The academy will use resources including the National College training materials as well as the PSHE resources published by the DfE to train staff members in the teaching of PSHE.
+The academy may use National College training materials, RSHE resources published by the DfE and/or on-demand CPD from OAT to train staff members in the teaching of PSHE.

-3. The preventative PSHE curriculum

-Safeguarding, reports of abuse and confidentiality
+3. The preventative PSHE curriculum Safeguarding, reports of abuse and confidentiality

 - 3.1.
 At the heart of these subjects there is a focus on keeping children safe, we play an important role in preventative education.
 Keeping Children Safe in Education (KCSIE) sets out that all schools and colleges should ensure children are taught about safeguarding, including how to stay safe online, as part of providing a broad and balanced curriculum. - 3.2.
 We follow good practice guidelines allowing children an open forum to discuss potentially sensitive issues.
 Such discussions can lead to increased safeguarding reports.
 Children will be made aware of how to raise their concerns or make a report and how any report will be handled.
 This process will include when they have a concern about a friend or peer. - 3.3.
+Responding to such disclosures in a timely manner is essential for safeguarding children.
+The PSHE Coordinator will identify, and share with other teaching staff, a shortlist of lessons involving particularly sensitive content which may subsequently result in a pupil making a disclosure.
+After these lessons, staff will review pupils' written work for potential disclosures; any identified disclosures will be reported to the Designated Safeguarding Lead (or deputy) according to academy procedures.
+This review of pupils' written work is separate from the marking and provision of feedback about pupils' work, which is outlined in the academy's marking policy. - 3.4.
 All staff know what to do if a pupil tells them that they are being abused or neglected or are witnessing abuse.
 Staff know how to manage the requirement to maintain an appropriate level of confidentiality.
 This means only involving those who need to be involved, such as the Designated Safeguarding Lead (or deputy) and children's social care.
-Staff will never promise a child that they will not tell anyone about a report of abuse, as this may ultimately not be in the best interests of the child. - 3.4.
+Staff will never promise a child that they will not tell anyone about a report of abuse, as this may ultimately not be in the best interests of the child. - 3.5.
 When we invite external agencies in to support delivery of these subjects, we will agree in advance of the session how a safeguarding report should be dealt with by the external visitor.
 We will ensure that children understand how confidentiality will be handled in a lesson and what might happen if they choose to make a report.